JeffreyWay/Laravel-4-Generators/readme.md

     php artisan generate:view dog

-This command will generate `app/views/dog.blade.php` and a simple string from convenience.
+This command will generate `app/views/dog.blade.php` and a simple string, for convenience.

     The dog.blade.php view.